syncfusion-content/maui-docs/MAUI/DataForm/floating-label-layout.md

 {% endtabs %}

 #### Filled
-The `Filled` container type fills the background of the text input field with a solid color and adds a hint text that floats above the input field when the user starts typing.
-It can be enabled by setting the `ContainerType` property to `Filled` in `DataForm` or in `DataFormItem`.
+The `Filled` container type fills the background of the text input field with a solid color and adds a hint of text that floats above the input field when the user starts typing.
+It can be enabled by setting the `ContainerType` property to `Filled` in the `DataForm` or `DataFormItem`.

 {% tabs %}
 {% highlight XAML %}